Factors affecting software development costs

 -

-New software development is about implementing custom software from scratch.
-This typically takes longer than the previous two project types, unless the application under development is rather basic.
+New software development involves implementing custom software from scratch.
+This typically takes longer than the previous two project types, unless the application under development is fairly simple.

 Project size